backstage/backstage/plugins/catalog-backend/api-report.md

 // src/database/types.d.ts:164:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/database/types.d.ts:165:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/ingestion/processors/GithubMultiOrgReaderProcessor.d.ts:23:9 - (ae-forgotten-export) The symbol "GithubMultiOrgConfig" needs to be exported by the entry point index.d.ts
-// src/ingestion/processors/types.d.ts:7:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:8:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:9:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:10:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:23:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:24:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:25:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:26:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:36:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:47:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:48:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:49:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:56:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:57:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/ingestion/processors/types.d.ts:58:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/ingestion/types.d.ts:17:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/ingestion/types.d.ts:41:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 ```